FabulousCodingFox/FoxScript3/README.md

 FoxScript3 is the third iteraton of the MC Datapack toolkit.
 The new and improved version features a lot of helpfull shortcuts for .mcfunction files!

 ## Create your OWN COMMANDS
-using the simple JSON structure, you can create your own command in just minutes!
+Using the simple JSON structure, you can create your own command in just minutes!

 ## Better Loops and If Statements
-using the simple In-File Function declarations you can easily write lopps in the same file without having 10.000+ extra files!
+Using the simple In-File Function declarations you can easily write lopps in the same file without having 10.000+ extra files!

 # Quickstart